SV

 Atrial fibrillation can lead to stroke

-Atrial fibrillation, also known as A-Fib or AF, affects around 526,000 Swedes.
+Today, about 526 000 people in Sweden are living with atrial fibrillation, also known as A-Fib and AF.
 About 399,000 have received a diagnosis, while an estimated 127,000 remain undiagnosed.

 Learn about the different types of atrial fibrillation, its symptoms and how a doctor might establish a diagnosis.

-How to feel your pulse
+Feel your pulse

 A first step to detecting atrial fibrillation is to check your pulse regularly.